stsiwo/android-concept/README.md

 #### ViewModel

+   main responsibility)

+   1. provide necessary data to the view.
+   2. prepare the data by communicating with the model.

    provides the data for a specific UI component, such as a fragment or activity, and contains data-handling business logic to communicate with the model.

    doesn't know about UI Components (good polymorphism: dependency does not need to know who is my dependee and vise versa) so it __isn't affected by configuration changes__, such as recreating an activity when rotating the device.